iqltd/javascriptix/README.md

 # javashcript
-A bash implementation in Javascript
+A naive bash implementation in Javascript